 The last few months have been quite stressful both personally and professionally as I wrote in a previous post.
 I’m coming off this last trip incredibly at peace and relaxed (let’s see how long that’ll last!).
 Even better yet, I’m full of ideas again for new personal and professional projects.
 That in itself made the trip worth it.

 Even more, the trip gave me a natural stop to put the last few months behind me.
 It’s not that the world was getting me down.
 I just needed an escape.
-My to was about familiarity and family connection.
+My previous vacation to Ocean City, Maryland was about familiarity and family connection.
 It’s also about a three-hour drive from my house.
 Miami Beach on the other hand with its sun, hot temperatures, Hispanic culture, excellent food, and an influx of European tourists give me no reminders of what’s going on at home.
 It was a nice break from reality that Ocean City can’t entirely give me.

 Nickle & dime airlines